-Bare wood that is visible at the bottom of a scratch will need to be re-stained.
+If bare wood is visible at the bottom of the scratch, the wood will need to be re-stained.
 To remove damaged varnish, lightly roughen a small area around the scratch with sandpaper, steel wool or synthetic steel wool.
 Find a stain that is a shade lighter than the wood finish.
 Stain the bare wood with a very small amount of stain on a rag, brush or cotton swab.
 If the color is too light, apply several coats.
 Rub away excess stain with a dry rag.
 If the wood becomes too dark, use a rag moistened in mineral sprits to lighten the wood.
 Select a lighter color stain and continue.